 Preamble puncturing operation

-An EHT AP may add the Disabled Subchannel Bitmap subfield in the EHT Operation element it includes in transmitted Management frames.
-The AP shall set the Disabled Subchannel Bitmap Present subfield to 1 and include the Disabled Subchannel Bitmap subfield in the EHT Operation element if the AP punctures any subchannel for the BSS.
+(#17134)The AP shall set the Disabled Subchannel Bitmap Present subfield to 1 and include the Disabled Subchannel Bitmap subfield in the EHT Operation element if the AP punctures any subchannel for the BSS.
 Otherwise, the AP shall set the Disabled Subchannel Bitmap Present subfield to 0 and not include the Disabled Subchannel Bitmap subfield in the EHT Operation element.
-The puncturing pattern indicated in the Disabled Subchannel Bitmap subfield of the EHT Operation element shall be one of the non-OFDMA puncturing patterns defined in Table 36-30 (Definition of the Punctured Channel Information field in the U-SIG for an EHT MU PPDU using non-OFDMA transmissions) whose corresponding PPDU bandwidth value in the Table is equal to the operating channel width of the BSS.
-The AP may set each bit in the Disabled Subchannel Bitmap subfield to a value subject to the following constraints:
+The puncturing pattern indicated in the Disabled Subchannel Bitmap subfield of the EHT Operation element shall be one of the non-OFDMA puncturing patterns defined in Table 36-30 (Definition of the Punctured Channel Information field in the U-SIG for an EHT MU PPDU using non-OFDMA transmissions) whose corresponding PPDU bandwidth value in the (#17135)table is equal to the operating channel width of the BSS.
+The AP (#17136)shall set each bit in the Disabled Subchannel Bitmap subfield to a value subject to the following constraints:

 The resulting puncturing pattern is one of the puncturing patterns selected above.

-A bit in the bitmap that corresponds to a 20 MHz subchannel outside the BSS bandwidth shall be set to 1.

-The bit in the bitmap that corresponds to the primary 20 MHz subchannel shall be set to 0.
+(#16663)The bit in the bitmap that corresponds to the primary 20 MHz subchannel shall be set to 0.

 In an EHT BSS set up by an EHT AP that has included the Disabled Subchannel Bitmap subfield in the EHT Operation element, an EHT STA shall set the TXVECTOR parameter INACTIVE_SUBCHANNELS of an HE, EHT, or non-HT duplicate PPDU based on the value indicated in the most recently exchanged Disabled Subchannel Bitmap subfield in the EHT Operation element for that BSS.
 If a 20 MHz subchannel is indicated as a punctured subchannel in the Disabled Subchannel Bitmap subfield in the EHT Operation element, the corresponding bit in the TXVECTOR parameter INACTIVE_SUBCHANNELS shall be set to 1 and the punctured 20 MHz subchannel shall not be used by any PPDU that is transmitted within the operating channel of the EHT AP to a member of the EHT BSS.